Jamy-L/AirSim-GYM-environment/README.md

  The continuity of the problems narrows the choice of RL algorithms.
 Furthermore, due to the nature of the environment, observation data will be very scarce, which gives off-policy algorithms a lead against on-policy algorithms.

  These details being cleared, SAC and TD3 appear to be the most logical choice.
-I have personally chosen to use SAC because I was more familiar with it.
+I have personally chosen to use SAC because I was more familiar with it, but most of what will be said later can be generalized to other algotirhms working with continuous state-action spaces.

  ## Workings with SAC
  SAC is explained in more details here: https://stable-baselines3.readthedocs.io/en/master/modules/sac.html